Joint Estimation and Inference for Data Integration Problems based on Multiple Multi-layered Gaussian Graphical Models: Introduction

-\paragraph{} Gaussian Graphical Models (GGM) have been extensively used to model biological networks in the last few years.
-While the initial work on GGMs focused on estimating undirected edges within a single network through obtaining sparse estimates of the inverse covariance matrix from high-dimensional data (e.g. see references in \cite{BuhlmannvandeGeer11}), attention has shifted to estimating parameters from more complex structures, including multiple related graphical models and hierarchical multilayer models comprising of both directed and undirected edges.
-For the first class of problems, \cite{GuoEtal11} and \cite{XieLiuValdar16} assumed perturbations over a common underlying structure to model multiple precision matrices, while \cite{DanaherEtal14} proposed using fused/group lasso type penalties for the same task.
-To incorporate prior information on the group structures across several graphs, \cite{MaMichailidis15} proposed the Joint Structural Estimation Method (JSEM), which uses group-penalized neighborhood regression and subsequent refitting for estimating precision matrices.
+\paragraph{Related work} Gaussian Graphical Models (GGM) have been extensively used to model biological networks in the last few years.
+While the initial work on GGMs focused on estimating undirected edges within a single network through obtaining sparse estimates of the inverse covariance matrix from high-dimensional data (e.g. see references in \citet{BuhlmannvandeGeer11}), attention has shifted to estimating parameters from more complex structures.
+This includes (1) analyzing multiple related but not identical graphical models simultaneously, and (2) stacking up more multiple graphical models to form hierarchical multilayer networks, with both directed and undirected edges.
+For the first class of problems, \citet{GuoEtal11} and \citet{XieLiuValdar16} assumed perturbations over a common underlying structure to model multiple precision matrices, while \citet{DanaherEtal14} proposed using fused/group lasso type penalties for the same task.
+To incorporate prior information on the group structures across several graphs, \citet{MaMichailidis15} proposed the Joint Structural Estimation Method (JSEM), which uses group-penalized neighborhood regression and subsequent refitting for estimating precision matrices.
 For the second problem, a two-layered structure can be modeled by interpreting directed edges between the two layers as elements of a multitask regression coefficient matrix, while undirected edges inside either layer correspond to the precision matrix of predictors in that layer.
-While several methods exist in the literature for joint estimation of both sets of parameters \citep{LeeLiu12, CaiEtal12}, only recently \cite{LinEtal16} made the observation that a multi-layer model can, in fact, be decomposed into a series of two-layer problems.
+While several methods exist in the literature for joint estimation of both sets of parameters \citep{LeeLiu12, CaiEtal12}, only recently \citet{LinEtal16} made the observation that a multi-layer model can, in fact, be decomposed into a series of two-layer problems.
 Subsequently, they proposed an estimation algorithm and derived theoretical properties of the resulting estimators.